dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_binpacking.rst

 >>> from dwave.system import LeapHybridCQMSampler
 >>> sampler = LeapHybridCQMSampler()     # doctest: +SKIP
->>> sampleset = sampler.sample_cqm(cqm, time_limit=300)  # doctest: +SKIP
+>>> sampleset = sampler.sample_cqm(cqm, time_limit=180)  # doctest: +SKIP

-For one particular execution, the CQM hybrid sampler returned 55 samples, out of which 49 were solutions that met all the constraints, including the best solution
+For one particular execution, the CQM hybrid sampler returned 47 samples, out of which 31 were solutions that met all the constraints, including the best solution
 found:

 >>> print("{} feasible solutions of {}.".format(
 ...       sampleset.record.is_feasible.sum(), len(sampleset)))   # doctest: +SKIP
-49 feasible solutions of 55.
+31 feasible solutions of 47.

-The best solution found a packing that required 13 bins:
+The best solution found a packing that required 2 bins:

+>>> import itertools
 >>> best = next(itertools.filterfalse(lambda d: not getattr(d,'is_feasible'),
 ...             list(sampleset.data())))
 >>> selected_bins = [key for key, val in best.sample.items() if 'bin_used' in key and val]
 >>> print("{} bins are used.".format(len(selected_bins)))     # doctest: +SKIP
-13 bins are used.
+2 bins are used.

 >>> def get_indices(name):
 ...     return [int(digs) for digs in name.split('_') if digs.isdigit()]